winddori2002/DEX-TTS/DEX-TTS/README.md

-# DEX-TTS: Diffusion-based EXpressive Text-to-Speech with Style Modeling on Time-Variability
+# DEX-TTS: Diffusion-based EXpressive Text-to-Speech with Style Modeling on Time Variability

-This repository is the official implementation of DEX-TTS: Diffusion-based EXpressive Text-to-Speech with Style Modeling on Time-Variability.
+This repository is the official implementation of DEX-TTS: Diffusion-based EXpressive Text-to-Speech with Style Modeling on Time Variability.

 In this repository, we provide steps for running DEX-TTS.